dsanchor/demo-cicd/README.md

 - The deliverable (artifact) is pushed in Nexus
 - The application exposes a REST API, so integration testing could be automated (I have used Postman + Newman)

 This means, this pipeline could be reused by any application that matches these characteristics.
-For the demonstration that I will describe next, I have used a simple application, that it is implemented with Spring Boot and exposing a very simple REST API.
+For the demonstration that I will describe next, I have used a simple application, that it is implemented with Spring Boot and exposes a very simple REST API.
 You can find it [here](https://github.com/dsanchor/demo-rest)

 The pipeline is described by the following diagram.
 I will explain each stage in detail later in this document.